UpheldSmile/Virtual-Network/README.md

        Create virtualised enterprise networks and understand staging servers, likely will try GNS3 as well if I have the motivation ...

     - AWS
-        As I'm doing my AWS SAA, I will likelyt dive into playing around with Lambda functions and see what we can tinker.
+        As I'm doing my AWS SAA, I will likely dive into playing around with Lambda functions and see what we can tinker.

 ### UPDATES: